metacpan/metacpan-cpan-extracted/distros/N/Net-MitDK/README.md

   `mitdk-install-win32`

 that will fire up a browser-based install wizard.
-Click "Install", then login with NemID credentials as described below.
+Click "Install", then login with MitID credentials as described below.

 * Set up your favourite desktop mail reader so it connects to a POP3 server running on server localhost, port 8111.
 Username is 'default', no password is needed.